a non-selective Boarding School

 The Pastoral System

 Pastoral care at Gordon’s is led by Mr R Pavis, Deputy Head (Pastoral), who is also responsible for residential boarding.
-Each student is allocated to a House – there are four Residential Houses and six Day Houses.
-Each House is led by resident Houseparents assisted by House Tutors and Graduate Pastoral Tutors.
-Houseparents are responsible for the safeguarding and welfare of their students and for monitoring their academic and personal development.
+Each student is allocated to a House – there are five Residential Houses and six Day Houses.
+Each House is led by resident Houseparents assisted by House Tutors and Graduate Tutors.
+Houseparents are responsible for safeguarding and promoting the welfare of their students and for monitoring their academic and personal development.
 The Houses are the centre of a student’s life within the school and are instrumental in fostering a sense of community at Gordon’s.
 Students tell us that they enjoy socialising and participating in House activities, particularly the annual Inter-House competitions.
 Parents are encouraged to maintain close links with their child’s Houseparents and can contact them directly at any time.

 Ofsted Boarding Inspection 2017